 You’ve seen this scene before in horror movies.
-But digital project managers have their own brand of zombies, doggedly pursuing them at every turn.
-They are project dependencies, those unpredictable connections between projects, or between your project and a host of unknowns.
+But digital managers have their own brand of zombies, doggedly pursuing them at every turn.
+They are , those unpredictable connections between projects, between your and a host of unknowns, or other .

 They lurk behind every corner.
-They haunt you day and night, seeking to overwhelm you with their sheer numbers and consume your project in a tangle of complexity.
-They come up behind you when you least expect them and take over your project.
-Zombies and project dependencies are always sneaky!
+They haunt you day and night, seeking to overwhelm you with their sheer numbers and consume your in a tangle of complexity.
+They come up behind you when you least expect them and take over your .
+Zombies and are always sneaky!